The Subtle Body & Energy Work

 • Koshas – five energetic “layers” or sheaths that cover the self, from physical to blissful

 Energy work refers to practices that help balance, direct, or amplify the flow of prana through the subtle body.
-These include:
+In yoga, some of these include:

 • Mudras – hand or body gestures that "seal" energy or direct it inward